Jonas L.A. (soundtrack)

-Jonas L.A. is the third soundtrack by the American pop rock group Jonas Brothers and their only soundtrack for Jonas L.A..
-It was released on July 20, 2010 to positive reviews and debuted at #7 on the Billboard 200.
+Jonas L.A.
+(Music from the TV Series) is the third soundtrack album by the American pop rock band Jonas Brothers, released on July 20, 2010, through Hollywood Records.

+The album was released in companion to the second season of their Disney Channel series Jonas L.A, to positive reviews from critics and debuted at number seven on the Billboard 200.
 It has sold 132,000 copies in the United States.

-Singles
+Promotion

 "L.A.
 Baby (Where Dreams Are Made Of)" was released as promotional single on Radio Disney on May 7, reaching #1 on the Top 30 Countdown, becoming their only #1 hit from the album on that chart, and it was released as a digital download on iTunes on June 29.

 Critical reception

+Jonas L.A.
+(Music from the TV Series) received mixed to positive reviews from critics.
+Entertainment Weekly gave the album a "C" grading, with Mikael Wood writing that the songs "are longer on mewling boy-band vocals than on John Mayer-ish guitar work" from Nick Jonas's previous record, Who I Am (2010), but that he felt that, aside from the song "L.A.
+Baby", they lack "killer choruses".

-Stephen Thomas Erlewine of AllMusic stated "Perhaps they're playing by the rules more than they did on Lines, but that's a good thing: they're letting themselves act like kids, not adults, winding up with a clutch of lively, effervescent pop."
+Stephen Thomas Erlewine of AllMusic praised the less mature sound of the record, in regards to the band's previous outings, as he felt "this switch is a welcome relief" and that the album has "a true sense of fun".
+He concluded by stating: "Perhaps they're playing by the rules more than they did on Lines, but that's a good thing: they're letting themselves act like kids, not adults, winding up with a clutch of lively, effervescent pop."

+Commercial performance

+Jonas L.A.
+(Music from the TV Series) debuted at number seven on the Billboard 200.
+As of February 2015, it has sold 132,000 copies in the United States.